Share:

 return False, "Query too long (max 5000 characters)"

-dangerous_patterns = ["ignore previous instructions", "disregard all", "system:", "___"]
+for pattern in ["ignore previous instructions", "disregard all", "system:", "___"]:

 if pattern in query.lower():

-return False, f"Potentially unsafe input detected: {pattern}"
+return False, f"Potentially unsafe input: {pattern}"

 return True, None